poli0048/Recon/README.md

  * cmake -DCMAKE_BUILD_TYPE=Release -DGLFW_BUILD_DOCS=false -DGLFW_BUILD_EXAMPLES=false -DGLFW_BUILD_TESTS=false -S ../ -B .
  * make

-This will create an archive that will be linked into Recon as part of the build process - note that you do not need to "make install" anything.
+This will create an archive that will be linked into Recon as part of the build process - note that you do not need to "make install" anything. **Important Note:** The given instructions for building GLFW may not work with versions of CMake prior to 3.13.4.
+If you run into problems you can build on top of the source directory and manually copy the file "libglfw3.a" to path Repos/glfw/Release/src/libglfw3.a.

 Next, use your package manager to ensure that you have the following libraries installed on your system (when available also install the "-dev" version): OpenGL, FreeType, LibCURL, and OpenCV.
 In Debian, you can get the needed dependencies by installing the following packages: libglu1-mesa-dev freeglut3-dev mesa-common-dev, libfreetype6, libfreetype6-dev, libcurl4, libcurl4-openssl-dev, and libopencv-dev.